 Inquiries made on your credit file differ.
 Soft credit inquiries do not affect your credit score and are only used for informational purposes; if your work does a background check, if your financial institution pre-approves you for a loan, etc. Hard inquiries are made when a lender pulls your credit to see if you’re eligible for a loan.
 Any hard inquiry made on your file could have a small impact on your credit score, so it’s important to be mindful if you’re applying for multiple loans.
 Luckily, the credit bureau counts all inquiries made for an auto loan within a 45-day period as one inquiry, so customers can shop around without having their score heavily impacted.

 It’s not too late to fix your credit.
 In fact, any time of the year is a great time to start educating yourself about financial literacy.
-If you’re in need of help organizing your finances, check out our website to see how we can help you today!
+A car loan is a great way to start building a payment history.
+Apply Today!

 Or feel free to call us at 1-888-865-6402